Francisco Zenteno Bujáidar: Cultural and artist advocacy

 In the 1950s, he joined the Primer Grupo de Grabadores Poblanos, an organization for graphic artists founded by Erasto Cortés Juárez, Ramón Pablo Loreto and Fernando Ramírez Osorio.
 In September 1973, he joined with Daniel Manrique and others to present an exhibition called “Conozco México, visite Tepito” at the José María Velasco Gallery in that marginalized neighborhood.
 One year later, the group decided to convert the effort into Tepito Arte Acá, one of the groups that would define the Los Grupos period of Mexican political art in the 1970s and one of few to survive that decade.
 Its purpose from the beginning has been to change the image the neighborhood has in Mexico as well as provide cultural offering to local residents.
 Its main activity has been the creation of murals with social themes, not only in Tepito but in other marginalized neighborhoods in Mexico City.
 Since then it has branched out to other artistic activities such as theatre and programs to keep youth away from drugs and crime through cultural activities.

 Zenteno also worked to promote legal protections for artists, especially in questions of copyright.
 There was not a Mexico affiliate of the International Association of Art (IAA), so his contacts at UNESCO recommended that he start one.
 Asociación de Artistas Plásticos de México has its origins as far back as 1970, but was integrated in its current form in 1985.
 The organization, through IAA, collaborates with UNESCO to foment international cooperation among artists such as painters, sculptors, printmakers and others as well as safeguard their legal and other rights.
-Zenteno was president of the organization from 1995-2007.
+Zenteno was president of the organization from 1995 to 2007.

 In the late 1970s, he was invited to write his biography in the Diccionario Biográfico Enciclopédico de la Pintura Mexicana, documenting artists of the 20th century.
 Instead of writing a typical biography, he chose to write eight “dangers” of writing one's autobiography, the last being:

 The Last Danger, to remain forever unknown to my beloved illiterate brethren to whom I owe my time: and to fall under the control of some ferocious “cultured man” who will get to be my creditor… And in spite of everything that I have said, to agree upon the publication of this statement in all its integrity.